-In its review of fourth quarter of 2017 acquisitions, the relevant Diligence Provider selected a Diligence Sample of 999 mortgage loan files from an Eligible Review Population of 4,565 loans (all of which met the Preliminary Eligibility Criteria).
-The related Diligence Sample included 216 Reference Obligations that were included in the final selection of the Reference Pool.
+In its review of first quarter of 2018 acquisitions, the relevant Diligence Provider selected a Diligence Sample of 999 mortgage loan files from an Eligible Review Population of 4,956 loans (all of which met the Preliminary Eligibility Criteria).
+The related Diligence Sample included 231 Reference Obligations that were included in the final selection of the Reference Pool (92 Reference Obligations in Loan Group 1 and 139 Reference Obligations in Loan Group 2).

-In its review of January 2018 acquisitions, the relevant Diligence Provider selected a Diligence Sample of 333 mortgage loan files from an Eligible Review Population of 1,697 loans (all of which met the Preliminary Eligibility Criteria).
-The related Diligence Sample included 86 Reference Obligations that were included in the final selection of the Reference Pool.
+In its review of April 2018 acquisitions, the relevant Diligence Provider selected a Diligence Sample of 333 mortgage loan files from an Eligible Review Population of 1,619 loans (all of which met the Preliminary Eligibility Criteria).
+The related Diligence Sample included 149 Reference Obligations that were included in the final selection of the Reference Pool (all of which are in Loan Group 1).

 The mortgage loans in the Eligible Review Population subsequently may have paid off, become delinquent or become subject to repurchase requests prior to issuance of the applicable Connecticut Avenue Securities; no such mortgage loans are included in any reference pool.
-For the Series 2018-C04 Notes, the "Preliminary Eligibility Criteria" are the Eligibility Criteria other than the criteria specified in clauses (b), (c) and (f) of the definition thereof, and provided that for this purpose clause (i) of the definition thereof is deemed to read as follows: "has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 97%."
+For the Series 2018-C06 Notes, the "Preliminary Eligibility Criteria" are the Eligibility Criteria other than the criteria specified in clauses (b), (c), (f) and (m) of the definition thereof, and provided that for this purpose clauses (i) and (k) of the definition thereof are deemed to read as follows: "has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 97%".